 Scaly-breasted Munia, Lonchura punctulata

-This species, native to Asia, had various names, including Nutmeg Mannikin, Spotted Munia,
+This species, native to Asia, has had various names, including Nutmeg Mannikin, Spotted Munia,

 and Spice Finch.
-It is a popular cage bird and frequent escapee, with wild populations
+It is a popular cage bird and frequent escapee, with resulting wild populations

 in several warm-weather areas in North America.
-It is recognized as an established wild species
+Munias are recognized as an established wild

-in Southern California, but reports of wild birds in the state north of San Luis Obispo County
+species in Southern California, but reports of wild birds in the state north of San Luis Obispo

-have not yet been numerous enough to justify treating the species as established in the wild
+County have not yet been numerous enough to justify treating the species as established in

-see here .
-Birds of this species roost as well as nesting in their nest structures, so observation
+I took this photograph.
+Scaly-breasted Munias roost as well as nesting in their nest structures,

 The same bird as the one shown above.
 The sex of Scaly-breasted Munias cannot